gorkemhacioglu/Stream-Viewer-Chat-Bot/README.md

 You must have **private** proxies.
 You can buy it from [**HERE**](https://www.webshare.io/?referral_code=ceuygyx4sir2) at an affordable price. ***Please don't forget to change your proxy types to private.
 Free proxies that system will give you will not work, because these are not private proxies.***

-* *Free usage has been limited to 3 Stream URLs to prevent others to make money with this free application.*
+* *Usage has been limited to 3 Stream URLs to prevent others to make money with this free application.*
 * *Your hardware and proxy capacity determines the viewer count that you will have.*